 - “Early to Rise” (content note: Magical Curses, Non-Consensual Kissing, Self-Harm)

-- “No Man Of Woman Born” (content note: Governmental Oppression, Emergency Cesarean Births, Rape)
+- “No Man Of Woman Born” (content note: Governmental Oppression, Emergency Caesarean Births, Rape)

 - “The Wish-Giver”